nualagr/dargan-health-foods/TESTING.md

 Each site member has the ability to Edit or Delete their own Blog Comments.

-Edit and Delete links are to be found next to the individual comments beneath the BlogPost.
+'Edit' and 'Delete' links are to be found next to the individual comments beneath the related BlogPost.
 These are visible solely to the creator of the comment in question.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-comments-mobile-device.png "Screenshot of Blog Comments on a mobile device.")